-Bone Densitometry (DEXA) in Dallas, Texas
+Bone Densitometry & DEXA Scans in Dallas, TX

 Dual-Energy X-ray Absorptiometry (DEXA) is a tool used for measuring bone density.
 DEXA calculates Bone Mineral Density (BMD), a measurement used to estimate bone strength and the likelihood of breakage and/or fracture.